VET Student Loans (VSL)

 VET Student Loans (VSL) can be used to cover tuition fees only.
 Other fees, e.g., student services fees, material fees, tours or excursions, are not covered.

-For most courses, the VET Student Loans (VSL) cap will not fully cover the tuition fees for the entire course.
+For some courses, the VET Student Loan (VSL) cap may not fully cover the tuition fees for the entire course.
 You will be required to pay any tuition fee above the loan cap as it becomes due.
 You will also be required to pay any other non-tuition fees (excursions, uniforms, etc) before you can commence study.

 For eligible VSL courses, refer to the VET Schedule of Tuition Fees to view the tuition fee for each unit of study and their applicable census dates.
 Also refer to the VET Census Dates & Payment Deadlines page.

 - There is a loan fee for Full-Fee Paying/Fee For Service students calculated at 20% of the loan amount which is added to the loan balance.
 Students eligible for a Government Subsidised Place do not need to pay a loan fee.
 Check if you are eligible for a Government Subsidised Place via Victorian Training Guarantee.